-For the past several years, IBG has collaborated with the Bureau of Land Management on its Native Plant Conservation Initiative Program on three separate projects in southwest Idaho and southeast Oregon.
+For several years, IBG collaborated with the Bureau of Land Management on its Native Plant Conservation Initiative Program on three separate projects in southwest Idaho and southeast Oregon.

-IBG has collected native forb, grass, and shrub seed for the Idaho Bureau of Land Management Seeds of Success Program since 2010.
-Objectives are to collect seed from common, and several rare, species, either for long-term seed banking or for rangeland restoration.
-Selected species are grown at IBG for outplanting on public lands in need of restoration.
-Data such as GPS location, soils, site description, associated species, and population condition and assessment, are recorded at each site.
-A vouchered plant collection is taken, as are habitat, plant and seed photos.
+IBG collected native forb, grass, and shrub seed for the Idaho Bureau of Land Management Seeds of Success Program.
+Objectives were to collect seed from common, and several rare, species, either for long-term seed banking or for rangeland restoration.
+Selected species were grown at IBG for outplanting on public lands in need of restoration.
+Data such as GPS location, soils, site description, associated species, and population condition and assessment, were recorded at each site.
+A vouchered plant collection was taken, as are habitat, plant and seed photos.
 Since 2010, more than 80 seed collections have been made and thousands of plants have been grown.
 For more information on this national program, Click Here »

-Similar to the work in Idaho, IBG began assisting the Vale District Office of the Bureau of Land Management in 2011.
+Similar to the work in Idaho, IBG assited the Vale District Office of the Bureau of Land Management in 2011.
 In addition to seed collection, we also grew black cottonwoods for riparian restoration.
-Oregon seed collections are either retained by the district office for restoration purposes or placed in a long-term seed bank.
+Oregon seed collections were either retained by the district office for restoration purposes or placed in a long-term seed bank.
 Because the Seeds of Success Program is national, protocols and procedures are the same as described above for Idaho.